Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 The case of LinkedIn vs HiQ Labs was a legal dispute between LinkedIn and HiQ Labs, a company that provides data analytics services to businesses.

-LinkedIn argued that HiQ Labs' use of web scraping to gather data from LinkedIn's public profiles was a violation of the Computer Fraud and Abuse Act (CFAA) and sought to block HiQ Labs from accessing LinkedIn's data.
+In 2017, LinkedIn filed a lawsuit against HiQ Labs.
+In the lawsuit, LinkedIn argued that HiQ Labs' use of web scraping to gather data from LinkedIn's public profiles was a violation of the Computer Fraud and Abuse Act (CFAA) and LinkedIn sought to block HiQ Labs from accessing LinkedIn's data.

 HiQ Labs argued that its use of web scraping was legal and that LinkedIn's efforts to block it were anti-competitive.